instructure/canvas-lms/doc/GraphQL Validation Errors.md

 (https://facebook.github.io/graphql/June2018/#sec-Errors).
 It is useful for fatal errors that prevent an operation from returning data.
-The Ruby GraphQL gem automatically populates `errors` whenever there is a synatactical error, or when a resolver returns a `GraphQL::ExecutionError`.
+The Ruby GraphQL gem automatically populates `errors` whenever there is a syntactical error, or when a resolver returns a `GraphQL::ExecutionError`.

 ## Mutation Errors